Point Home Equity Review: An Alternative Way to Sell Equity in Your Home

 - Point is paid back based on how much your home appreciates in value.
 Point shares in the upside if your home appreciates—up to predetermined caps—and also shares in the downside if your home depreciates below the risk-adjusted home value they determine when you take out the loan.

-- There is a 3% to 5% processing fee, as well as fees for the home appraisal and escrow, which Point estimates will cost $550 and $500 respectively, although these amounts could vary based on the size and location of your home.
+- There is a 3% to 5% processing fee, a home appraisal fee between $550, and an escrow fee of $500.
+These amounts could vary based on the size and location of your home.

 - There are no prepayment penalties.
 You can pay back Point at any time during the 10-year after you receive your funds.